-The digital channels use 3.3V logic, which is buffered to 5V for compatibility with the focus drive enable input.
+The digital channels use 3.3V logic, which is buffered to 5V for compatibility with the focus drive enable input (Figure 8 in Appendix A).
 Any changes to digital output interfacing should be designed to detect a logic high of 2.4 to 3.3V.